-Mexico’s provinces, especially those colonial towns and cities that are within an easy drive of Mexico City, are replete with aging homes whose construction dates to the 1960s and -70s, and which stand today in silent witness to an era long past—although their owners (or heirs) remain custodians of these properties, responsible for their upkeep.
+Mexico’s provinces, especially those colonial towns and cities that are within an easy drive of Mexico City, are well stocked with aging homes, many of which were constructed between the early 1950s and late 1970s—although some also date back to the colonial era.
+They stand today in silent witness to eras long past and their owners (or heirs) remain custodians of these properties, responsible for their upkeep.

 The idyllic countryside home in Mexico

 These homes —typically country-style houses with attractive and colorful landscaped gardens, a swimming pool, and a terrace to while away long evening conversations with friends and family— often served as second homes owned by those holding significant professional, government, or corporate appointments, or by families with wealth bequeathed through generations.